Draft Minutes 12 November 2025

 Draft Minutes of the Irnham Parish Council Meeting

-Present: Cllrs Amanda Ayre, Jon Crook, Jenny Crow, Lynda Hall, Trevor Vanson.
+Present: Cllrs Amanda Ayre, Jon Crook, Jenny Crow, Trevor Vanson.

 Parish Council Clerk: Jenny Crow